j2638zha/j2638zha_SQ_W2/README.md

 **Controls:**

-- Move left/right: Arrow Keys or A/D
+- Swim: Arrow Keys or WASD
-- Jump: Up Arrow or W
+- Boost and create bubbles: SPACE

 **Opening the Chrome Console**